 Support systems are vital for preventing overwhelming experiences from becoming traumatic.

 Still, many people who go through psychological trauma develop a new sense of appreciation, gratitude, and zest for life after working through a bad relationship.

 As if a veil has been lifted about the reality of the world and one’s position, they realize they can take back control of their lives and how they respond to it.
 They now know they can set boundaries and maintain them.

 Of course, post-traumatic growth doesn’t happen quickly.
-It takes conscious effort, the support of friends and loved ones, and the guidance of a trained therapist or counselor.
+It takes conscious effort, having support groups consisting of friends and loved ones, and the guidance of a trained therapist or counselor.

 Can a narcissist change?